Blosc/blogsite/posts/blosc2-first-beta.rst

 New dictionary support for better compression ratio
 ___________________________________________________

-Dictionaries allow for better discovery of data duplicities among different blocks: when a block is going to be compressed, C-Blosc2 can use a previously made dictionary (stored in the header of the super-chunk) for compressing all the blocks that are part of the chunks.
+Dictionaries allow for better discovery of data duplicates among different blocks: when a block is going to be compressed, C-Blosc2 can use a previously made dictionary (stored in the header of the super-chunk) for compressing all the blocks that are part of the chunks.
 This usually improves the compression ratio, as well as the decompression speed, at the expense of a (small) overhead in compression speed.
 Currently, this is only supported in the `zstd` codec, but would be nice to extend it to `lz4` and `blosclz` at least.

 Much improved documentation mark-up
 ___________________________________